Seed Selection for Human-Oriented Image Reconstruction via Guided Diffusion: Related Work

+Diffusion models have recently emerged as powerful generative tools capable of synthesizing high-quality images from minimal inputs, such as text prompts.
+In the context of image coding, H. Watanabe \textit{et al.} \cite{pcsj} propose a prompt-based image coding scheme that generates images using text prompts and edge information by a diffusion model.
+In this method, the quality of the generated image is maximized by applying multiple parameters such as random seeds and prompts.

-To reduce this overhead, a diffusion-based approach \cite{guided-diffusion} has been proposed which converts machine-oriented images into human-oriented images without additional bitrate.
-It leverages ICM-decoded images as conditional inputs and uses Stable Diffusion \cite{stable diffusion} with ControlNet \cite{controlnet} to generate human-oriented images.
-This method demonstrates superior perceptual quality compared to conventional scalable codecs.
-A Color Controller (CC) module is also introduced to improve color fidelity by replacing the color components in the generated images with those from the ICM-decoded images, while preserving luminance.
+Furthermore, a diffusion-based approach to scalable image coding \cite{guided-diffusion} has been proposed, which converts machine-oriented images into human-oriented images without transmitting any additional bitrate.
+The overall pipeline is illustrated in Fig. \ref{fig:conventional}(b).
+This method leverages ICM-decoded images as conditional inputs and uses Stable Diffusion \cite{stable diffusion} with ControlNet \cite{controlnet} to generate human-oriented images.
+It also introduces a Color Controller (CC) module to improve color fidelity by replacing the color components of the generated image with those from the ICM-decoded image, while preserving luminance.
+Although this method demonstrates high performance especially in perceptual quality metrics compared to traditional scalable codecs, the control parameters, such as random seed, have not been thoroughly considered, and the reconstructed image may therefore be further optimized.